roman-dpua/Game-for-TN/README.md

 # Game-for-TN
 Game Collect Cubes

 Game "collect the cubes".
 The point of the game is to score the most points in a minute.
 Each die brings a different number of points.
-For example green "10" and black selects "50", the rest from "2" to "5".
+For example green "10" and black selects "50", the rest from "2" to "5", yellow up to "100" points.

 At the end of the game, it is possible to save the result of your game.
 It will persist when you close your browser.